BrandonToushan/Machine_Learning/README.md

 # Basic ML Projects & Resources

-Quick and simple projects working with machine learning applications can be found in this repository.
+Quick and simple projects working with SKLearn, Keras, etc. can be found in this repository.